akash-network/docs/guides/funding.md

 ### **Grant Funding as Akash Compute Credits**

-Developers can qualify for a long-term Akash Credits of tokens, up to $100,000 paid in AKT.  ****The ****Akash Credits funding process is coming soon.
+Developers can qualify for a long-term Akash Credits as tokens, up to $100,000 paid in AKT.
+The **Akash Credits** funding process is coming soon.
 Check back on June 15th, 2021.

 ### Gitcoin Bounties